opendialogai/OpenDialogDocs/docs/opendialog_architecture.md

 Each sensor deals with a specific conversational interface platform and converts that message to an OpenDialog Utterance.
 Sensors listen at a specific endpoint (for webchat that is `incoming\webchat`) and deal with any platform specific authentication/authorisation/validation issues.

 #### Convert to Utterance
 The SensorEngine then converts that message to an Utterance that OpenDialog can understand.
-An Utterance represents what the user said (or did) and also carries relevant contextual information about the platform that originated that utterance.
+An Utterance represents what the user said (or did - i.e. an event) and also carries relevant contextual information about the platform that originated that utterance.
 The Utterance is passed to the OpenDialog Controller that orchestrates overall activity from this point onwards.

 #### Determine what to reply